EmuDeck/emudeck.github.io/docs/blog/posts/emudeck-hotfixes-03-10-2024.md

 ***

-The hotfixes below are applied when either resetting the respective emulator on the Manage Emulators page or running through an easy/custom reset in the EmuDeck applicaiton.
+The hotfixes below are applied when either resetting the respective emulator on the Manage Emulators page or running through an easy/custom reset in the EmuDeck application.

 **List of Hotfixes**